Trahiega/the-dukes-game1/docs/Session Notes/Session-5.md

 - The map has annotations in Dwravish
 	- Skorris has a ruby with 100g
 - Rest at inn

-Day 3 in town / Day 1 travelling out fo Copperhead
+D13: Day 3 in town / Day 1 travelling out of Copperhead
 - Shopping time
 	- Bought a mule for the cart "Balin"
 	- Bought a winter coat -16g